 Fortunately for us, we crossed the start line without any bumps or bruises.

 We had a military ship fire a canon to get us started (Above is a picture of the ship going out before the race started).
 The buzz in the air was tense excitement.

-After a couple hours the boats started spreading out more and more.
-We spent a few hours neck and neck with one particular boat so time seemed to go quickly.
-Eventually, however, by nightfall I was amazed at how quickly we lost sight of most contenders.
+After a couple of hours, the boats started spreading out more and more.
+We spent a few hours neck and neck with one particular boat so the time seemed to go quickly.
+Eventually, however, by nightfall, I was amazed at how quickly we lost sight of most contenders.

-From the start, we had high seas and high winds with a very a substantial swell
+From the start, we had high seas and high winds with a very substantial swell.

 All us crewmembers were being tossed all over the place and all sorts of problems came flying at us!

-Fortunately we had our backup navigation system on an iPad and noticed that we were heading for Africa instead of the Caribbean.
+Fortunately, we had our backup navigation system on an iPad and noticed that we were heading for Africa instead of the Caribbean.
 After thinking things over during our sleep, we woke the next day and decided to look at the compass control.
 We realized our new camping gas grill was leaned up next to it causing magnetic errors.
-At the last moment the grill was tucked away without consideration to the compass.
-(Later on during the trip we laughed about our compass issue but at the time it wasn’t funny).
+At the last moment, the grill was tucked away without consideration of the compass.
+(Later on, during the trip we laughed about our compass issue but at the time it wasn’t funny).